maxdz-gmbh/mdz_ansi/README.md

 **7. Attached usage:** containers should not necessarily use dynamically-allocated memory - which may be not available on your embedded system (or if malloc()/free() are forbidden to use in you safety-critical software).
 Just attach container/data to your statically-allocated memory and use all containers functionality.

+**8. Cache-friendly:** it is possible to keep controlling and data parts together in memory using "embedded part".

-**8. Asynchronous execution:** almost all functions can be executed asynchronously
+**9. Asynchronous execution:** almost all functions can be executed asynchronously

 ## Performance Comparison